-- 1. A person may permit a place, other than a private residence or vacation accommodation, to be used for, or may provide, or may participate in group sport, if the following conditions are met: - a. if the group sport is indoors, only two persons participate; - b. if the group sport is outdoors, only ten persons participate;

-- c. the participants maintain a distance of three metres from one another while engaged in the group sport, unless the participants reside in the same private residence; - d. there are no spectators, unless the presence of a spectator is necessary in order to provide care to a participant - 2.
-No person may permit a place be used for, or may provide, or may participate in group sport, unless the conditions in section 1 are met. - 3.
-No person may be present as a spectator at group sport, unless the presence of the person is necessary in order to provide care to a participant.
+- 1. A person may permit an inside place, other than a private residence or vacation accommodation, to be used for, or may provide, or may participate in group sport, if the following conditions are met: - a. only two persons participate; - b. the participants maintain a distance of three metres from one another while engaged in the group sport, unless the participants reside in the same private residence; - c. there are no spectators, unless the presence of a spectator is necessary in order to provide care to a participant - 2.
+No person may permit an inside place be used for, or may provide, or may participate in group sport in an inside place, unless the conditions in section 1 are met. - 3.
+A person may permit an outside place, other than a private residence or vacation accommodation, to be used for group sport. - 4.
+A person may provide or participate in group sport in an outside place. - 5.
+No person may permit an outside place to be used for, or may provide or participate in group sport in an outside place, unless the conditions in section 6 are complied with. - 6.
+No person may be present as a spectator at group sport, in either an inside or an outside place, unless the presence of the person is necessary in order to provide care to a participant.